-We know that we need a will if we die but what it we only become incapacitated?
+We know that we need a will if we die, but what do we need if we become incapacitated?

-We all have the right to make decisions about our own personal affairs, but sometimes due to either illnesses or accidents, we lose the ability to so.
+We all have the right to make decisions about our personal affairs, but sometimes due to either illnesses or accidents, we lose the ability to do so.

 What is an Enduring Power of Attorney?

 An Enduring Power of Attorney (EPA) is a legal document where someone nominates a trusted friend or relative to look after their affairs if they lose mental capacity.

 Who should set up an EPA?

 Regardless of health or age, everyone should consider setting up an EPA.
 It’s not necessarily dementia in old age that will affect your decision-making ability.
 Young people could lose capacity through an accident or severe illness, for example.